RLBot/RLBotPack/RLBotPack/50-50-MiniGame/README.md

 - Tickrate: 120
 - Any standard map

 Omus is now playable in the botpack!
 It has come a long way since the above video which was 0.5B steps.
-See it now out at 4B steps or about 8years of training time https://imgur.com/a/g49BqKz
+See it now out at 4B steps or about 9 years of training time https://imgur.com/a/g49BqKz